Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-28-chainable-options.md

 );
 ```

-And then we need to define `handleTestCommand` where `config` is infered from options that we included in `buildTestCommand`.
+Then we will need to define `handleTestCommand` where `config` is inferred from options that we included in `buildTestCommand`.

+How can we do it?
 I will show the solution for it as is:

 ```typescript title="Infer command config out of build function"
 type AnyFunction = (...args: any[]) => any;